commonPlaceC/python-exchangeRates-webUI/README.md

 ### main.py - Program starting file

-Eel helps to use python's logic in html
+Eel helps to use python's logic in HTML<br/>
-All data of exchange rates is getting form google search page
+All data of exchange rates is getting from Google search page